glennpinkerton/glp/README.md

 non csw glenn stuff

-Tutorial examples and other learning stuff, in a tar file Just using this for offsite backup of a small amount of data.
+Tutorial examples and other learning stuff.
+Just using this for offsite backup of a small amount of data.